jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 If you have MSP-EXP430FR5994, nothing to do.

-For the choice of a SD card socket be carefull, pin CD (Card Detect) must be present! google search: "micro SD card 9 pin"
+For the choice of a SD card socket be carefull, pin CD (Card Detect) must be present! web search: "micro SD card 9 pin"
 Look for the good wiring in /Launchpad.asm file

 #### Compile with SD_Card addon